 The shipping business is influenced by international treaties on operation, registration, construction of ships and environmental conservation in general, as well as laws and regulations relating to business licenses and taxes in each country and region.
 The enactment of new laws and regulations in the future could restrict the Group’s business development and increase its business costs, which could have a negative impact on the Group’s financial position and operating results.
 The Group’s operated vessels are managed and operated in accordance with current laws and regulations, and they carry appropriate insurance coverage.
 However, relevant laws and regulations could be changed, and this may incur a cost to make the Group compliant with such changes.

-In relation to the case of a possible cartel related to transportation of cargoes, including automobiles and construction machinery vehicles, the Group has become the subject of investigation by foreign competition law authorities.
-In addition, in some countries, class-action lawsuits related to this case have been filed against several business operators, including the Group.
+In relation to the case of a possible cartel related to transportation of cargoes, including automobiles and construction machinery vehicles, the Group has become the subject of investigation by foreign competition authorities.
+In addition, in some countries, lawsuits seeking compensation for damages related to this case have been filed against several business operators, including the Group.

 5. Serious Marine Incidents, Negative Environmental Impact, Conflicts, etc.